1 Komodo Dragon

 Very unlikely to happen because it lives very far below the surface of the ocean.

 Lampreys (also known as sea lampreys) are primitive parasites that feed off other organisms.
 Inside their tubular mouths are razor-sharp teeth, arranged in circular rows, which work like a can opener.
-By boring a hole in their victim's flesh, the lamprey is able to expose the raw and bloody muscle beneath. ...read more.
+By boring a hole in their victim's flesh, the lamprey is able to expose the raw and bloody muscle beneath.
+An anticoagulant in its saliva keeps the wound open and prevents the blood from clotting until the lamprey has eaten its fill.
+Lamprey larvae are harmless, but once they reach adulthood, they become real pests.
+They prey on a wide range of species, including sharks and whales, and have had a serious impact on fish populations where they have been accidentally introduced. ...read more.

 Boomslang (Dispholidus typus) is a large species of venomous snake native to Sub-Saharan Africa